Categories

 2020 – “I Will Fear No More” – The Afters

-SPOTIFY – You can hear “My Top 10 Hits” anytime simply by heading over to my CountUp playlist on Spotify.
+SPOTIFY – You can hear “My Top 10 Hits” anytime simply by accessing my CountUp playlist on Spotify.
 All 10 hits are there from top to bottom.
 You can hear them in order from # 1 to # 10, or you can shuffle them.
 My playlist will be updated every weekend (usually before the actual chart is presented here on Mondays).
 You can link to it here.

 Your likes, follows, and comments are always appreciated.
 Thank You for being part of my online ministry to share God’s Good News and win souls for Christ through His music.
 God used loud music on the radio to reach me in August of 2006.
 I’ve been testifying about Him ever since.